FDN Program Review from a Holistic Health Coach

 I once heard a fellow FDN practitioner say that taking the Advanced courses is like getting your Masters or PhD in FDN, and that analogy always stuck with me!

 Eventually I would go to on to complete nearly every single FDN Advanced course to become an FDN Level III.
 I would also later become board certified through the NBHWC (National Board of Health and Wellness Coaches) via FDN.
+Unfortunately, FDN is no longer offering either the Level III or NBHWC certification tracks, which means that I was one of the last and few to be eligible for these advanced offerings.

 What About the FDN Community?